nlbdev/pipeline/modules/nlb/book-to-pef/README.md

 # pipeline-mod-nlb
 NLB specific modules for the DAISY Pipeline 2

+## Regenerating hyphenation table

+In order to regenerate the hyphenation table simply delete the file `src/main/resources/hyph/hyph_nb_NO.dic` and run `mvn generate-resources`.

 ## Release procedure
 - View changes since previous release and update version number according to semantic versioning.